Starter culture with enclosure (~30 mixed): $40

 Favorite Foods: Rotting leaves, fish flakes, dog food.

-Locality: Monroe, Michigan.
+Locality: Monroe, Michigan, United States.

 Read the Collection Story Here! -Click- September 2020 rolled around.
 Though it had been a few rough years, my heart yearned for the adventure of a collecting trip.
 But, this wasn’t the season nor a good time for me to head to the wilds of some far-off, exotic land like Florida or Arizona.
 Quite a predicament.
 Fortunately, my close local bug friends had some local schemes brewing.

 William Samojeden is an aspiring pseudoscorpion enthusiast who collected the first Arizona boulder pseudoscorpions and has fanned the flames of my tiny invertebrate interest.
 After discovering that Michigan State University’s pseudoscorpion collection had been lost (a story for another day), he set his eyes on something unbelievably unique that it contained: an endemic pseudoscorpion, right in our home state of Michigan.
 Its only known location: Monroe, Michigan.
 Brandon Thomas, mutual friend, naturalist, and interpreter extraordinaire of southeast Michigan, also joined the fray, eager to hone his field work skills.
 Plans were made, and we set out on a day trip.

 With much of the pseudoscorpion’s potential range being disjunct and scattered about public and private land, we tracked down what we suspected was prime habitat: a mixed oak forest amongst vernal pond swales, all within walking distance of public parking.
 We cut in from the road on foot, wandering through surprisingly intact native habitat.
 Then, once under a dense canopy and gear at the ready, the hunt began.